 This ghostly apparition is said to haunt the outbuildings surrounding the Leamington Lighthouse located on the Arthur Hills Golf Course on stormy days.

 She and her father, Adam Fripp, tended the lighthouse in the late 1890s.
 In 1898, a major hurricane hit South Carolina—one of the deadliest to hit North America.
-Legend has it that Adam, dedicated to his job of lighthouse keeper, stayed in the lighthouse throughout the storm trying to keep the light bright for a ship that was dangerously close to the shore.
+Legend has it that Adam, dedicated to his job of lighthouse keeper, stayed in the lighthouse throughout the storm.
+He wanted to keep the light bright for a ship that was dangerously close to the shore.
 Sadly, Adam dropped to the floor and suffered a heart attack.
-Caroline took her father to their nearby house and on his death bed he asked her to keep the light burning throughout the storm.
+Caroline took her father to their nearby house.
+On his deathbed he asked her to keep the light burning throughout the storm.

 Many have reported seeing the “Blue Lady” or feeling her presence on stormy nights.
-So beware, the next time you visit the Leamington Lighthouse, you might just meet the ghost of Caroline Fripp, a spirit that awakens with the sound of wind and rain!
+So beware, the next time you visit the Leamington Lighthouse.
+You might just meet the ghost of Caroline Fripp, a spirit that awakens with the sound of wind and rain!